Patchogue Theatre for the Performing Arts

 Q: How many people does the theatre seat?

-A: The Patchogue Theatre accommodates just under 1,200 guests, making it Suffolk County’s largest indoor theatre.
+A: The Patchogue Theatre seats just under 1,200 guests, making it one of Suffolk County’s larger historic indoor performance venues.

 Q: Is the theatre historic?